microsoft/MixedReality-AzureCommunicationServices-Sample/README.md

 4. Install [.Net 6 SDK](https://dotnet.microsoft.com/download/dotnet/6.0)
 5. Install [git lfs](https://git-lfs.github.com/)
 6. Clone [repository](https://github.com/microsoft/MixedReality-AzureCommunicationServices-Sample)
-7. For AAD authentication, obtain access to a work/school Teams account with administrative privileges.
+7. Access to a work/school Teams account with administrative privileges.

 ## Overview

-[Azure Communication Services](https://docs.microsoft.com/azure/communication-services/overview) (ACS) are cloud-based services backed by REST APIs and client library SDKs that help developers integrate voice, video, chat, telephony, and email communications into their applications.
-While ACS provides many features, this sample mainly focuses on the Teams interoperability, such as joining a Teams meeting.
+[Azure Communication Services](https://docs.microsoft.com/azure/communication-services/overview)  (ACS) empower developers to seamlessly integrate voice, video, chat, telephony, and email communications into their applications.
+In this HoloLens 2 sample application, we focus on Teams interoperability, specifically joining Teams meetings.
+Here’s what our app demonstrates:

+1. **Authenticated Teams Integration:** Connect to ACS as an authenticated Teams user using your work/ school credentials.
+2. **Microsoft Graph Integration:** Retrieve coworker information and upcoming meetings.
+3. **Teams Meeting Participation:** Join Teams meetings with video and audio.
+4. **Live Captions:** Render live captions during Teams meetings.
+5. **Incoming Calls:** Accept 1:1 Teams video and audio calls.
+6. **XR Interactions with MRTK3:** Utilize the [Mixed Reality Toolkit 3](http://www.mixedrealitytoolkit.org) for seamless XR interfaces.

 ![A screenshot of the application's main panel and video call experience.
 The left  shows a panel with the signed-in user's profile picture and name, along with an upcoming meeting and a list of relevant contacts.
 The right shows a video panel with call controls.](./docs/markdown/images/acs-main-panel-in-call.png)

-The sample app utilizes the following ACS features:

-* Connecting to ACS as a "bring your own identity" (BYOI) user.
-* Connecting to ACS as an authenticated Teams users, via a work/school AAD.
-* Joining a Teams meeting as a Teams or guest (BYOI) user.
-* Participating in voice and video communications during a Teams meeting.

-> To sign into ACS as Teams user, an administrator must grant the sample app access to the Teams' tenant.
-This means, the first time a Teams user authenticates with ACS, using this application, the Teams user must be an administrator for their tenant.

-There are many more ACS features not covered by this sample application.
-Please visit the main ACS [documentation](https://docs.microsoft.com/azure/communication-services/overview) for additional features and pricing.
+There are many more Azure Communication Services features not covered by this sample application.
+Please visit the Azure Communication Services [documentation](https://docs.microsoft.com/azure/communication-services/overview) for additional features and pricing.

 ## App Components